Frequently Asked Questions

 Are there financial resources available for students who have been adversely affected by the pandemic?

 Booth continues to follow the university and local guidelines.
 Everyone living in university residence halls will be tested for COVID-19 when they arrive on campus, followed by weekly, mandatory testing.
 However, eligible students, instructors, researchers, and staff who will be on campus during Autumn Quarter can request to be a part of a voluntary testing program, where volunteers are tested frequently throughout the year in order to track asymptomatic infections on campus.
-For more information, visit UChicago Forward.
+For more information, visit this UChicago COVID-19 Testing Program page.

 Currently, there are no plans for voluntary testing at the Hong Kong or London campuses.
 Instead, both campuses will follow local health and safety guidelines.
 We will continue to update both campuses as necessary.